-Center Stage Education delivered a creative learning experience for my graduate level students in public health at Emory University.
-They were able to design a delivery model that met my two goals; to provide students an appreciation of the stressors facing families and caregivers during a health crises, and to demonstrate innovative ways of providing health education.
-Through the use of a musical, Center Stage Education enabled my adult learners to internalize the patient and caregiver experience in a way that traditional learning could not, and to better articulate their potential role as public health professionals in addressing these issues.
-In addition to being a joy to work with, Center Stage Education’s designer approach to meeting their client’s needs was much appreciated, and I will definitely work with them again in the near future.
+Tom Willner delivered a creative learning experience for my graduate level students in public health at Emory University.
+He was able to design a delivery model that met my two goals; to provide students an appreciation of the stressors facing families and caregivers during a health crises, and to demonstrate innovative ways of providing health education.
+Through the use of a musical, Tom enabled my adult learners to internalize the patient and caregiver experience in a way that traditional learning could not, and to better articulate their potential role as public health professionals in addressing these issues.
+In addition to being a joy to work with, Tom’s designer approach to meeting his client’s needs was much appreciated, and I will definitely work with him again in the near future.

 Tom was the moderator for our Digital Panel Luncheon hosted by the Armed Forces Communications and Electronics Association (AFCEA).
 The panel consisted of three leaders within technology from the Atlanta area.
 Tom’s engaging style was very well received by our luncheon attendees.
 He was able to tee up the content and create a great flow while working through the questions and responding to the member’s answers.
 We received great feedback from the members of our association who have requested Tom moderate panels and discussions in the future.
 I would definitely recommend Tom and hope to have him join many more events!

 Turning Thirty, The Musical